 Cultural Intelligence Part 7

-Behind our Cultural Intelligence Part 7 are the famous words "Si c'était à refaire, je commencerais par la culture" Jean Monnet, the founder of the European Community - l'Union européenne never said and never wrote.
+Behind our Cultural Intelligence Part 7 are the famous words "Si c'était à refaire, je commencerais par la culture" Jean Monnet, the founder of the European Community - l'Union européenne never pronounced and never wrote.

 Heleǹe Ahrweiler is the journalist who, in an article published in Le Monde in 1998 wrote: "... si c'était à refaire, j'aurais commencé par la culture pourrait s'écrier Jean Monnet".
-Famous words written by Helene Ahrweiler and never pronounced by Jean Monnet.
+Famous words written by Helene Ahrweiler but never pronounced by Jean Monnet.

 - Montreal is the second-largest primarily French-speaking city in the world after Paris.